 Yes.
 The most common are (i) the right to appoint board directors and (ii) clauses which fall under the heading of protective provisions (which are also sometimes called “negative covenants”).
 Protective provisions can require super-majorities on board votes or shareholder votes; may require certain decisions to go to the board or to a class of stock; or may reserve approval/veto rights for certain directors or certain classes of stock.

 Q: What about capital intensity?
-Are their terms that you should pay extra attention to if your diligence suggests a company is going to need a lot of capital?
+Are there terms that you should pay extra attention to if your diligence suggests a company is going to need a lot of capital?

 This is where the investor rights and protection clauses are important.
 Investors want to make sure no future financing deals contain terms which unduly diminish the value of their investment or lead to someone moving into a superior liquidity position (without paying appropriately for that right).
 In situations where a company is going to be needing to raise significant capital, you need to look carefully at the terms that allow you to control future financing rounds.